How can I make sure my retirement years will be financially comfortable?

 Developing a Strategy for Retirement

 What do you plan on doing when you retire?
 This affects how much you will need to budget for your retirement.
 Most experts estimate that monthly expenses after retirement are equal to 70-90% of your working income.
-But, not only do people not spend less after retirement, they tend to spend more with exciting vacations and new hobbies.
+Retirees tend to spend more than they expect with exciting vacations and new hobbies.
 A good way to plan for your future is to keep a journal for a few months of every dollar you spend.
 This will help you to determine whether your goal budget is feasible or not.

 Also, make sure you understand the Social Security and Medicare benefits that you will receive after retirement.
 Contact the Social Security Administration to receive a printout of your account which will show you how much you can expect to receive after retirement.